How to Reduce Waste + Live a Greener Lifestyle

 The answer to doing this?
 ONE STEP AT A TIME

 When I look back at all the swaps and practices I've adopted over the past few years, I'm proud at my efforts but I continually realize more changes I can and want make moving forward.
-For the person just starting out, I know this entire list can seem intimidating, but it's really just about starting.
-It doesn't matter how small, just begin-- and once those become a naturally effortless part of your routine you don't think twice about, think about the next change you can make.
+For the person just starting out, I know this entire list can seem intimidating, but it's really just about starting and doing what feels possible for you.
+It doesn't matter how small, just begin-- and once those swaps become a naturally effortless part of your routine you don't think twice about, think about the next change you can make.

 The rate of climate change is also staggeringly alarming.
 Our wildlife and oceans are suffering in a way that is just excruciating to watch.
-A lot of the fish we consume literally have pieces of microplastics in their bodies because our oceans are so polluted-- and I only recently discovered how certain synthetic fabrics leech these microplastic particles into our waters when we run them in the washer!
-It makes me think about not only how I can restrict my clothing purchases to ethically produced items with non harmful fabrics + dyes, and also make more of an effort to care for the items of clothing I already have.
+A lot of the fish we consume have microplastics, because our oceans are so polluted.

 "But Minna, so much of this stuff is expensive!
 How can I do this on a budget?"